Biden 'absolutely' willing to negotiate with Republicans on spending bill, Psaki says

 Despite this messaging, Psaki insisted that the president is genuinely interested in reaching across the aisle.

-"You don’t use the President of the United States’ time, multiple times over including two infrastructure meetings ... or the meeting today, if he did not want to authentically hear from the members attending about their ideas, about how to move forward this package in a bipartisan manner," she said.
+"You don’t use the president of the United States’ time, multiple times over including two infrastructure meetings ... or the meeting today, if he did not want to authentically hear from the members attending about their ideas, about how to move forward this package in a bipartisan manner," she said.

 Biden's $1.9 trillion coronavirus relief package, however, passed without a single Republican vote, and even moderate Republican Sen. Susan Collins of Maine -- a longtime friend of Biden's -- has expressed doubt regarding the administration.